 - Illegal sexual practices

-These behaviors are problemative when they have a negative impact on relationships, work, finances, emotional wellbeing, physical health and/or legal status.
-Sex addiction is treatable.
-I specialize in sex addiction, porn addiction and alcohol addiction.
-I am highly trained in addiction recovery and I understand the pain and shame that compulsive sexual behaviour creates.
+I am highly trained in addiction recovery and I understand the pain and shame that compulsive sexual behavior creates.
 I offer a non-judgmental, empathetic approach to addiction therapy and coaching that is state-of-the-art.
 Let me help you find your way out of the maze of addiction.
-You can break free and I’m ready to assist you.
 With proper treatment I can provide you with the skills necessary to recover and live better than you have ever known.

 The first step in recognizing sex addiction is acknowledging its impact on your life.

 The Sexual Addiction Screening Test (SAST) is designed to assist in the assessment of sexually compulsive or “addictive” behavior.
 It was developed in cooperation with hospitals, treatment programs and therapists.
 The SAST provides a profile of responses which help to discriminate between addictive and non-addictive behavior.
 Below are the questions from the SAST test.

 - Were you sexually abused as a child or adolescent?

 - Did your parents have trouble with sexual behavior?